mjskay/tidybayes/cran-comments.md

+## Resubmission
+This is a resubmission to fix a URL redirect to point to its new URL.

 ## Submission comments
 This submission is primarily to update the maintainer email address from mjskay@umich.edu to mjskay@northwestern.edu as I have moved institutions.